 The individual recorder configuration and installation will be done for each location.
 Additionally, our support team can set up one centralized location.
 Meaning, one main office can be the main recorder, and all the other offices can act as a satellite recorder.
 All recordings and data will automatically upload to the centralized recorder (must have outside internet access).
 This feature allows managers to log into one central location and search and playback all calls across the entire company.
 Alternatively, managers can log in directly to each specific location and search/playback calls in that location.

 Solution 2 – Set up a central/main recorder.
 Remote sites send a copy of the calls to the recorder

 Cost: $ – $$.
-The cost can be drastically reduced, no need for separate recorder in each location
+The cost can be drastically reduced, with no need for a separate recorder in each location.

 Advantages: Single centralized recorder used to record multiple satellite offices.
 In addition to lower cost, recorder management is simplified, access provided to calls from all locations in the same interface.

 What This Option Means: You will have a single recorder in your main hub/operation.
 Recorded telephones at the remote location will have some method of sending a copy of the call to the central recorder.